 CLUB SIGNUP

-History or Bayside Triathlon Club
+History of Bayside Triathlon Club

 Bayside Triathlon Club has a rich history and has been part of the Melbourne triathlon scene for over 30 years.
 Below is an overview of the history of the club which evolved from the Bayside Triathlon Club and Taylormade Triathlon Club.